 2. Take a screenshot of your donation receipt or record

-3. Send that screenshot to firstname.lastname@example.org with "PODER Emma" as the subject.
-If you do not put "PODER Emma" as the subject, you will not receive a response.
+3. Send that screenshot to firstname.lastname@example.org with "Free99Fridge" as the subject.
+If you do not put "Free99Fridge" as the subject line, you will not receive a response.

-4. You'll receive a response from Care as soon as digitally possible* with the link and password to the seconds collection!
-That password will be good until April 1st.
-Please do not share your password with anyone.
+4. You'll receive a response from our Care team as soon as digitally possible* with the link and password to the seconds collection!
+That password will be good until March 31st, 2022.
+Please do not share your password with anyone!